JonathanMEdwards/subtext10/doc/language.md

 ```
 The `replace-selection` replaces the selected part of the left-hand input with the right-hand text.
 Note that replacing the selection does not affect subsequent matches, which work on the after-part, so replacement can be done “on the fly”.
 The `combined()` call at the end converts the final selection back into a plain text by concatenating the before, selected, and after parts.

-## Missing values
+## Blank values

 _Null values_ are a perennial controversy in PL and DB design.
 The idea is to add a special value Null to all types of values in order to represent a “missing” or “unknown” value.
 Unfortunately Null adds complexity and more ways for code to break, or more language features to avoid breaking.
 FP languages avoid Null values by using Option wrappers (like Subtext choices), but at the cost of continually wrapping and unwrapping values.
 NULL in SQL is a widely acknowledged disaster.
 We want to avoid this whole mess if possible.

-We propose a simple solution for missing values that visualizes naturally in the UI:
+Subtext designates a _blank_ value for each type.
+These are naturally visualized in the UI with blank fields or empty arrays.
+Here are all the blank values:

-1. There is a special missing number called `###` that corresponds to an empty numeric item in the UI.
+1. There is a special blank number called `###` that corresponds to an empty numeric item in the UI.
 Numeric functions treat `###` as a special case, as Excel does with empty cells.
 Unlike IEEE NaN, `###` is equal to itself.
-2. There are predefined missing values for each media type that serve as placeholders.
+2. There are predefined blank values for each media type that serve as placeholders.
-3. The missing value of a block has all its input items missing.
+3. A block is blank when all its fields are blank.
-4. The missing value of a text or array or table is empty.
+4. A text or array or table is blank when it is empty.
-5. The missing value of a character is the space character.
+5. The blank character is the space character.
-6. There is no predefined missing value for choices.
-However as their first option is the default, it can be defined to be something like `NA?: nil` to serve as a missing value if desired.
+6. `nil` is blank
+7. A choice is blank when it is choosing the first option, and that is also blank.
 Also see `maybe` blocks below.

-The `required` constraint (see _Constraints_) checks that an input item does not contain one of the above missing values.
+The `required` constraint (see _Constraints_) checks that an input item is not blank.

-Sometimes we really do need to have a special missing value.
+Sometimes we really do need to have an extra value like NULL to designate a value is missing or unknown.
 The `maybe` block converts a conditional formula into a choice, like a conventional Option type.
 For example `maybe{x?}` produces the choice:
 ```Txt
 choice {
   no?: nil